 Penn State-Shortened agitation times for the samples (shortened time means less chance for full discovery of Pathogens, technical please read study)

 Penn State-Failed to Isolate S. Aureus (Staph) on samples.
-Reading the full study will help you understand the technical section as to Penn State’s lack of discovery.
+Reading the full study will help you understand the more technical sections and lack of discovery presented by Penn State.

 Results-Highlights Taken Directly from Studies

 Penn State–“Staphylococcus aureus bacterium was not found on any of the playing surfaces.”

 Weber State–“These results indicate that infill material can serve as a potential source for the spread of bacterial pathogens among athletes and that these organisms seem to